IV Ketamine Infusions at Relief Mental Health

 The FDA approves of the off-label use of a medication if evidence shows it’s effective and beneficial for a specific diagnosis, a medical professional believes it will help a patient with that diagnosis, and the patient agrees to the off-label use of the medication.

-Evidence Base for Ketamine
+Evidence Base for IV Ketamine

 Over the past two and a half decades, peer-reviewed research on ketamine shows the following: